 72” and above

 Selecting the right weighted mattress involves getting the right size besides the weight.
-The commonest sizes are the twin, queen, and king whose sizes are 38” by 75”, 60” by 80” and 76” by 80” respectively.
+The most common sizes are the twin, queen, and king whose sizes are 38” by 75”, 60” by 80” and 76” by 80” respectively.
 However, the sizes vary from one manufacturer to another.
 You will need to base on both your height and the size of your mattress as you choose the right size of a weighted blanket.